gabrielcasag/EFI-RYZEN-5600-B550-RX6600/README.md

 ## :x: Not working:

-Only AirDrop and Handoff are not working since the Intel card are not fully compatible with macOS.
-To make these things works you need to replace with a native card one, like the Fenvi cards.
+Wi-fi, Bluetooth and AirDrop are not working since i don't have yet a native Wi-fi card and my motherboard doesn't have one.
+Currently using with wired network on my ethernet port

 ## :closed_lock_with_key: SMBIOS